 If you have nexus in a state other than your home state, you are a remote seller in that state.
 For example, you operate your business in Mississippi, but you have nexus in Louisiana.
 You are a remote seller in Louisiana.

 Remote sellers collect sales tax differently than sellers in their home state.
 For remote sellers, there are only a few origin-based states.
-Remote sellers in Arizona, New Mexico, and California (with some exceptions) use the origin-based system.
+Remote sellers in Arizona and California (with some exceptions) use the origin-based system.